Mule Gateway Overview

 Enabling Mule Gateway capabilities

-To take advantage of Mule Gateway capabilities, you need to establish a communication channel between the Mule runtime and an organization created in a particular plane (ie. US control plane, EU control plane) or Mule Private Cloud Edition.
+To take advantage of Mule Gateway capabilities, establish a communication channel between Mule runtime and an organization created in a control plane (US or EU) or Mule Private Cloud Edition.

-To configure the Mule runtime in such a way, you need to specify your Anypoint organization credentials.
+To configure Mule runtime in such a way, you must specify your Anypoint organization credentials.